WendyHanzer/In/Assignment04/README.md

 I had the issues with loading the f's since there were so many different ways of formating the obj files.
 At first I didnt know about .peek() so I was loading the characters one at a time and kept testing for different possibilities.
 It was mostly just trial and error until it worked after I saw that there is a .peek() function.

+The model loader breaks when there are spaces after the last f value instead of just an '\n'

 Add objects through cmd prompt: ./Matrix object.obj
 Controls:
 a/LMB - reverse rotation
 RMB - menu
-Left arrow - orbit counter-clockwise right arrow - orbit clockwise
++ - scale model bigger
+- - scale model smaller